Rfissa is a traditional Tunisian recipe, generally presented with dates.

-This Rfissa recipe is a family recipe.
-It is prepared to celebrate the starting of the month of Mayu, which is the fifth month of the Berber or rustic calender, that corresponds to May 14th.
+It is prepared to celebrate the beginning of the month of Mayou and the starting of the harvesting season.
+Mayu is the fifth month of the Berber or rustic calender, that corresponds to May 14th.

 - In a large bowl, combine semolina with salt then add olive oil and mix well until semolina is wet.